 The third approach adapts these techniques to accelerate the rendering of direct illumination from large area light sources.
 Visibility is computed using a coarse screen-space voxelization technique, allowing binary visibility queries using ray marching.
 This work also proposes a new incremental refinement method that considers both illumination and visibility variations.
 Both diffuse and non-diffuse surfaces are supported, and illumination can vary over the surface of the light, enabling dynamic content such as video screens.

 global illumination, gpu, rendering

 Copyright 2010 Gregory Boyd Nichols

 Nichols, Gregory Boyd.
-"Multiresolution image-space rendering for interactive global illumination." dissertation, University of Iowa, 2010.
+"Multiresolution image-space rendering for interactive global illumination."
+PhD (Doctor of Philosophy) thesis, University of Iowa, 2010.